williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 ---
 layout: docs_page
 title: OpenID Connect
-redirect_from: "docs/api/rest/oidc.html"
 ---

 # Overview

 The OpenID Connect API endpoints enable clients to use [OIDC workflows](http://openid.net/specs/openid-connect-core-1_0.html) with Okta.

-This API also enables you to use Okta as a broker for social-login scenarios where the user authenticates against identity providers like Google, Facebook, LinkedIn, and Microsoft, and returns an Okta session.
+With OpenID Connect and Okta, a client can use Okta as a broker when the user authenticates against identity providers like Google, Facebook, LinkedIn, and Microsoft, and the client returns an Okta session.

 > This API is currently in **Early Access** status.
 It has been tested as thoroughly as a Generally Available feature.
 Contact Support to enable this feature.